-At the bottom end of the scale for the amount you can expect for a back injury settlement is soft tissue back injuries that cannot be confirmed by any diagnostic testing.
+At the bottom end of the scale for the amount you can expect in a back injury settlement is soft tissue back injuries that cannot be confirmed by any diagnostic testing.
 The value of these cases is going to depend on:

 - the credibility of the plaintiff and the severity of the injury,

-- whether there are preexisting back injuries,
+- whether there are pre-existing back injuries,

 - how significant the impact was, and